 Yes, I actually said it out loud.
-Suddenly, those beautiful brown eyes welled up and flowed down her cheeks as she began to apologize for not keeping up.
-I just shoved my backpack at her and carried both suitcases the rest of the way to the hotel without another word.
+Suddenly, those beautiful brown eyes welled up and flowed down her cheeks as she began to apologize for causing me extra work.
+I just shoved my backpack at her and, without another word, carried both suitcases the rest of the way to the hotel MYSELF.

 Then Venice happened.